ShravaniAWanjari/ShravaniAWanjari/README.md

 # 👋 Hello, I'm Shravani Ankur Wanjari
 Currently pursuing Computer Science Engineering for my B. Tech degree.
-My passion?
-Human-Computer Interaction (HCI).
-I thrive on understanding things from the user's point of view, which naturally led me to explore UI/UX Design.
-Thanks to some nudges from friends during my Computer Science journey, I found my way to the intriguing world of HCI.
-My goal is to create tech solutions that make a positive impact.
-Let's make technology work better for everyone!
+My interests include Cybersecurity and Human-Computer Interaction (HCI).
+In Cybersecurity, I enjoy learning about testing systems for vulnerabilities.
+My HCI focus is on researching because working on the edge of knowledge and finding out how to make things work better for user is a very intriguing thing for me.
+I believe technology should be both safe and fun to use, which motivates me to combine these fields in my work.
+To enhance my projects, I also apply surface-level machine learning concepts, particularly in areas where Cybersecurity and HCI intersect.

 ## 🔧 Technologies & Tools

 - **Programming Languages:** HTML, CSS, JavaScript, Python
-- **Frameworks & Libraries:** Learning React
 - **Databases:** SQL, NoSQL (MongoDB)
 - **Design:** Figma (For UI/UX Development)
+- **Security:** Learning about SIEM tools, Google's Chronicle, Port Scanning, etc.

 ## 🌱 Currently Learning